RUSHIGoswami/FileCopier/README.md

 <h1>Approach</h1>

--> The challenge is implemented with Java language.<br>
+-> The challenge is implemented with Core Java.<br>
 -> I have used java in-built file handling character stream classes like File, FileReader, FileWriter etc.<br>
 -> My Approach is to take source path , file name and destination path as user input after which initializing file object.<br>
 -> After getting file objects it is checking if file exists by using in-built method file.exists(). <br>